Goldman slashes price target on Companhia Energetica de Minas Gerais [CIG] – find out why.

 To listen to the event live or access a replay of the call – visit https://www.investornetwork.com/event/presentation/71692.

-The stocks have a year to date performance of -8.83 percent and weekly performance of 0.00 percent.
-The stock has been moved at -1.32 percent over the last six months.
-The stock has performed -8.33 percent around the most recent 30 days and changed 6.87 percent over the most recent 3-months.
+Companhia Energetica de Minas Gerais stock has also gained 3.06% of its value over the past 7 days.
+However, CIG stock has inclined by 1.60% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 4.42% and lost -6.85% year-on date.

-If compared to the average trading volume of 5.57M shares, CIG reached to a volume of 3650880 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CIG stock reached $4.48 billion, with 1.89 billion shares outstanding and 1.30 billion shares in the current float.
+Compared to the average trading volume of 5.04M shares, CIG reached a trading volume of 2734330 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Companhia Energetica de Minas Gerais [CIG]: